-I wanted to create a path that took the longest route through the garden, taking full advantage of the space, because a curving path will always make a garden feel larger than it is.
-I was able to bring this path out in its beautiful snaking effect using Antique Brown Sleepers from the Stonewood Collection.
+David wanted to create a path that took the longest route through the garden, taking full advantage of the space, because a curving path will always make a garden feel larger than it is.
+David was able to bring this path out in its beautiful snaking effect using Antique Brown Sleepers from the Stonewood Collection.
 They look exactly like real sleepers but are, in fact, made from concrete.
-I used the gorgeous Golden Gravel between the sleepers and not only did it contrast them beautifully but it also allowed me to create a perfect curved line to the door.
+David used the gorgeous Golden Gravel between the sleepers and not only did it contrast them beautifully but it also created a perfect curved line to the door.
 The path really becomes the centrepiece of the garden, the planting is very subtle with lavender around the borders set against the soft golds of achillea and roses.
 Accented with two lovely birch trees, it’s a serene and welcoming environment.

 RECYCLING LIVES GARDEN